Basic differential geometry as a sequence of interesting problems

 \centerline{\uppercase{\bf Basic differential geometry}}

 \centerline{\uppercase{\bf as a sequence of interesting problems}}

 \centerline{A. Skopenkov}

-{\bf Abstract.} This paper is purely expositional and is in Russian (sample English translation of two pages is given).
+{\bf Abstract.} This book is expository and is in Russian (sample English translation of two pages is given).
 It is shown how in the course of solution of interesting geometric problems (close to applications) naturally appear different notions of {\it curvature}, which distinguish given geometry from the `ordinary' one.
 Direct elementary definitions of these notions are presented.
-The paper is accessible for students familiar with analysis of several variables, and could be an interesting easy reading for mature mathematicians.
-The material is presented as a sequence of problems, which is peculiar not only to Zen monasteries but also to elite mathematical education (at least in Russia).
+The book is accessible for students familiar with analysis of several variables, and could be an interesting easy reading for professional ma\-the\-ma\-ti\-cians.
+The material is presented as a sequence of problems, which is peculiar not only to Zen monasteries but also to serious mathematical education.

 {\it The modern world is full of theories which are proliferating}

 {\it at a wrong level of generality, we're so} good {\it at theorizing,}

 {\it and one theory spawns another, there's a whole industry}